Photography and the French Avant-Garde from Delacroix to Cézanne

 In return, contemporary painting inspired photography to experiment with the materiality of its images, and to look for ways of making these less ‘precise’ and more pictorial in effect.
 Early photographers’ efforts in this direction – including photographs on canvas pioneered by Franz Lenbach in Germany, or Gustave Le Gray’s calotype land- and seascapes – contributed to the acceptance of photography as an established art form in its own right by the 1890s.

-The lectures will be delivered by Dr. Natalia Murray, (The Courtauld), with a contribution from one of the most prominent living British photographers, Alistair Morrison.
+The lectures will be delivered by Dr. Natalia Murray (The Courtauld), with contributions by Dr Natalia Sidlina, Dr Emily Christensen, and Alistair Morrison, one of Britain’s most prominent contemporary photographers.
+Moderator: Dr Anne Puetz.

 Course delivery details